miniupnp/DreamCastIntros/gfx/README.md

 - any byte value X >= 128 means repeat (X - 128) times the next byte

 This algorithm is very inefficient for pictures with more than 128 colors.

-TODO : readpal will currently only works on Little-Endian machines